jericson/jericson.github.io/_posts/2024-02-15-codenames.md

 ---
 layout: post
-title: Codenames
+title: _Codenames_
 subtitle: No secret to this success
-tags: game review
+tags: game review ⭐⭐⭐⭐⭐
+comments: true
 ---

-With such a simple concept, it's hard to believe Codenames isn't a refined version of an older parlor game.[^1] Each team selects a spymaster who knows the codename of each team's agents as they are laid out in a grid on the table.
+With such a simple concept, it's hard to believe _Codenames_ isn't a refined version of an older parlor game.[^1] Each team selects a spymaster who knows the codename of each team's agents as they are laid out in a grid on the table.
 Then the spymasters take turns